Protect Your Handbag Investment

 Here, I'm making a muslin cover for a structured Kenneth Cole bag I bought in the late '90s.
 I've always liked its vibrant true red hue and the Mondrian-esque quality of the flap with pony skin and lizard-embossed sections.
 The original cover was the size of a king pillowcase and synthetic, so I decided to make a cover specifically for this bag.

-Posted on Feb 25th, 2010 in tips & tricks, tools & supplies, seam, edge, measuring, marking, storage, organization, accessories, handbags, cutting, trimming, accessory storage, muslin covers
+Posted on in tips & tricks, tools & supplies, seam, edge, measuring, marking, storage, accessories, handbags, organization, trimming, cutting, accessory storage, muslin covers